Types of Skin Allergies

-Various conditions affecting the skin can cause itchiness and rashes, but only some are related to an allergy.
-There are many types of skin allergies and rashes that can cause itchiness and inflammation.
+Various types of skin allergies can cause rashes, itchiness, and inflammation.
+Different conditions affecting the skin can cause itchiness and rashes, but only some are related to an allergy.

 However, not all rashes that itch are related to skin allergies.
 Insect bites and autoimmune conditions, along with fungal, bacterial, and viral infections, can all cause an itchy rash.